Most Passing Yards in High School Football History

 Huston, who is only 5-foot-11, threw for a staggering 6,131 yards and 76 touchdowns as a junior and as a senior threw for 824 yards in a single game.

 It's not clear why Huston never played college football.

 High school: Minneota High School (Minneota, Minnesota)

-Christ Meidt is the dean of high school football passing leaders.
-No one has held their record for as long as the Minneota High quarterback.
+Bottom line: Christ Meidt is the dean of high school football passing leaders.
+No one has held their record for as long as the Minnesota High quarterback.

 Meidt led Minneota to back-to-back state championships in 1986 and 1987 and ended his career as the national leader with 101 career touchdown passes.